jczestochowska/jczestochowska.github.io/index.md

 {% include critical_violations_before.html %}

 If based on previous plots we wondered where are the food related violations in restaurants' inspections, here they are.
 When looking at critical violations only, the top violation is related to **proper food storage temperature**.
 According to the full violation description, it means that potentially hazardous food meets temperature requirements during storage, preparation and service.
-On second and third place we have facility related violations, and then come the ones related to adequate cleaning of all necessary areas and equipement.
+On second and third place we have facility related violations, and then come the ones related to adequate cleaning of all necessary areas and equipment.

 All inspections end with a verdict : Pass, Pass with conditions or Fail.
 Hence, the percentage of restaurants having succesfully passed their last inspection in each area is a good indicator of safety.
 Let's see which areas have the best and worst passing rates, and how these results evolve over time: